 Under the Cares Act 2020, eligible employers can claim 50% of qualified wages up to $7,000 per employee.
 You have the opportunity to claim this credit for wages paid between March 13th and December 31st, 2020.
 Even if you’ve claimed a PPP loan, you too can claim this credit.

 What Employers Qualify?

-Most employers, including nonprofit organizations, colleges, and hospitals, qualify for this credit.
+Most employers qualify for this credit, including nonprofit organizations, colleges, and hospitals.
 There are a few factors each eligible employee must meet.

-For example, their business had to have reduced hours or temporary suspension due to government orders.
+For example, their business had to have reduced hours or temporary suspensions due to government orders.
 Also, the credit only applies for a portion of the quarter, not the entire quarter.

 It is possible for a company to still qualify even if they don’t meet the above factor.
 Instead, if a business has a significant decline in gross receipts, it may still claim the credit.

 It is important to note that even if your business closed down but was still able to continue operations via telework, you aren’t eligible.
 Essential companies also don’t qualify for this credit unless they had their goods or materials disrupted in a way that affected their operational ability.